Reading for graduate students

 Resources for writing

-No graduate student can avoid writing.
 A lot of academic writing is horrible, and it tends to be horrible in multiple ways: presentation, ordering, clarity, style, and sometimes even grammar and punctuation.
 I've written my fair share of unreadable papers, but writing better is something I've begun to take seriously.
-Making your writing better makes peer reviewers inclined to invest time in your work.

 I didn't find A Manual for Writers of Research Papers, Theses and Dissertations until after my defense, but it is relevant to any kind of academic or technical writing.